top of page

 • Your worth seemed tied to making others happy

-When past experiences of self-expression have been painful, the mind stores them as warning signals.
-Later, when any situation arises that might create tension or disapproval, the brain raises those flags quickly — and our instinct to accommodate kicks in, smoothing things over before we've consciously chosen to.
+When past experiences of self-expression have been painful, we store them as warning signals in our unconscious memory.
+Later, when any situation arises that might create tension or disapproval, our brain raises those flags quickly — and our protective instinct to accommodatekicks in, smoothing things over before we've consciously chosen to.

-Understanding this shifts the question from "Why am I like this?" to "What was this protecting me from?" — and that reframe changes everything.
+Understanding this shifts the question from "Why am I like this?" to "What was this protecting me from?" — and that reframe is important.
 Recognising people-pleasing as a protective response rather than an inherent flaw is the first step.
-By becoming aware of these patterns, you open the door to navigating the world with more authenticity, self-honouring, and mutual connection.

 The Hidden Costs of People-Pleasing

-When faced with others' needs or wishes, our first impulse might be to automatically say yes - to maintain our sense of safety and belonging.
-Yet while this immediate relief might feel like securing connection, it often comes at a cost to our authenticity and vitality.
-Our own needs go chronically unmet, leading to a maze of resentment and self-disconnection.
+When faced with others' needs or wishes, your first impulse might be to automatically say yes - to maintain your sense of safety and belonging.
+Yet, while the immediate relief you feel might make you consider your people-pleasing pattern as securing connection, it often comes at a cost to your authenticity and vitality.
+Your own needs go chronically unmet, leading to a maze of resentment and self-disconnection.

-When we're constantly in this self-abandoning state, our connection to our own truth becomes dimmer, creating a vicious cycle of external validation seeking and internal emptiness.
+When you're constantly in this self-abandoning state, the connection to your own truth, your needs, your values, opinions, desires and limitsn becomes dimmer, creating a vicious cycle of external validation seeking and internal emptiness.

 • Emotional exhaustion → Constantly prioritizing others drains your energy and leaves little room for self-care.